Post-Baccalaureate Certificate in Nutritional Science

 3. Submit a letter of professional and research goals.
 Specific directions will be available in the application.

-4. Successfully complete all required prerequisites or ability to demonstrate completion prior to beginning the program.
+4. Successfully complete all required prerequisites or ability to demonstrate completion before beginning the program.

 Carrie Adase, MS, RDN: Post-Baccalaureate Coordinator